Marketplace Homes

 Marketplace Homes, LLC is a real estate services and property management company based in Detroit, Michigan, United States.

 Profile

 Founded in 2002, Marketplace Homes is a hybrid property management firm and broker of new home construction in the United States.
 According to Inc Magazine, Marketplace Homes was the 98th fastest growing real estate company in the US in 2012.
 With a reported $30 million in revenue in 2014, Marketplace Homes was again added to the Inc. 5000 list, marking four consecutive years on the list.

-Operations

-Marketplace Homes operates primarily as a broker on new home construction deals with the nation's top 20 builders in over 30 real estate markets.
-The company also works as a property manager for new home buyers who are unable to sell their existing homes.
-If those buyers are unable to sell their houses immediately, Marketplace Homes then functions as a property management company with a guaranteed leasing program.

-Marketplace Homes' offerings and services to clients include: